cisco-oss-eng/Cloud99/README.md

 ## Cloud99 (Framework for Openstack HA Testing ##

 Testing an OpenStack cloud for High Availability(HA) is a critical aspect of certifying an OpenStack Cloud for production.
-But High Availability testing of OpenStack clouds involves a combination of several aspects
+But testing an OpenStack cloud to ensure that it meets the criteria for High Availability can become quite complex and involves a combination of several aspects

  - Generating an initial load on the cloud before testing starts
  - Health checks to make sure the cloud is ready for HA testing